jradtilbrook/ansible-role-filebeat/README.md

 the name, extra fields or tags to apply to each event.
 More info can be found in the Filebeat documentation.

+`filbeat_install_state`: This is useful for updating Filebeat to newer versions after it has already been installed.
+Use `latest` to achieve this functionality.

 ## Resources